1 John 2

 John pauses to reaffirm the spiritual identity and assurance of believers at different stages of maturity, grounding them in forgiveness, knowledge of God, and victory over the evil one.

-12 I write to you, little children, because your sins are forgiven you for his name’s sake.
+12 I am writing to you, little children, because your sins have been forgiven through His name.

-13 I write to you, fathers, because you know him who is from the beginning.
-I write to you, young men, because you have overcome the evil one.
-I write to you, little children, because you know the Father.
+13 I am writing to you, fathers, because you know Him who is from the beginning.
+I am writing to you, young men, because you have overcome the evil one.
+I have written to you, children, because you know the Father.

-14 I have written to you, fathers, because you know him who is from the beginning.
-I have written to you, young men, because you are strong, and the word of God remains in you, and you have overcome the evil one.
+14 I have written to you, fathers, because you know Him who is from the beginning.
+I have written to you, young men, because you are strong, and the word of God abides in you, and you have overcome the evil one.

 Love for the world competes with love for the Father.
 The world’s desires pass away, but obedience to God’s will endures.